 Let me know in the comments below and I’ll be sure to respond.

-I’ll be leading a group of learners on a ten-week journey from A2 to B1.
+I’ll be leading a group of learners on a nine-week journey from A2 to B1.

 I’m partnering with some of the best native-speaker teachers out there to create interesting and realistic written and audio conversational materials.
 The Challenge will give you intermediate vocab and grammar that you really need and do so in context for maximum effectiveness.